OCHA-DAP/hdx-scraper-ifrc/README.md

 ### Collector for IFRC's Datasets
 [![Build Status](https://github.com/OCHA-DAP/hdx-scraper-ifrc/workflows/build/badge.svg)](https://github.com/OCHA-DAP/hdx-scraper-ifrc/actions?query=workflow%3Abuild) [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-scraper-ifrc/badge.svg?branch=main&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-scraper-ifrc?branch=main)

-This script connects to the [IFRC Go API](https://go.ifrc.org/) and extracts data from 2 endpoints creating a dataset per country in HDX.
+This script connects to the [IFRC Go API](https://go.ifrc.org/) and extracts data from 2 endpoints creating 2 global datasets and 2 datasets per country in HDX.
 It makes 1 read to InterAction and 100 read/writes (API calls) to HDX in a half hour period.
 It creates around 200 temporary files each a few Kb which it uploads into HDX.
 It is run every week.

 ### Usage